Drinks about ¥400 - ¥700, food varies, *Some places may have a ¥300 or so table charge

 Although Asagaya’s Ichiban Gai isn’t quite the rabbit warren that Golden Gai in Shinjuku is, its depth is unmatched.
 This is the authentic Showa era dive bar “shotengai” that Golden Gai once was.
 Eager entrepreneurs both old and young with a passion for anything you could imagine put out a shingle and risk it all.
 This isn’t at all a tourist trap but just Asagaya doing what it does best, serving the local community a bit of Japanese hospitality.
 You’ll find an eclectic mix of counter bars, cafes, live music and DJ bars, and restaurants.
 This is late night dive bar heaven!
 For those of you asking “What’s a dive bar?” it’s a place that serves drinks and food that meets the basic requirements to get out of the elements and have an amazing time, meeting old and new friends.
 Some places are quite intimate and small consisting of no more than 5 or 6 bar stools and to get to the bathroom everyone else may have to stand up.
 Some places are surprisingly spacious.
 You may miss some of the second floor establishments so watch out for tiny staircases and enjoy exploring.

 Eating: Asagaya Cafe provides significant outdoor seating and is a great place to people watch.
 At 8039 Izakaya you’ll be served authentic Japanese food by the kimono-clad “mama”.
 Most places serve up some kind of food from snacks to full-on dinner and lunch.
 There is a bar/cafe that serves up mostly Oden, a Japanese stewed pot dish, aptly named Oden Bar in case you had a few too many to remember the name.
-You can find Japanese food like sushi and sashimi, Okinawan, kobe beef, and tonkatsu but if you are tired of Japanese cuisine Ichiban Gai also offers Hawaiian, Chinese, Thai, Korean, and even Persian fare.
+You can find Japanese food like sushi and sashimi, Okinawan, kobe beef, tonkatsu, and even Hiroshima-style Okonomiyaki but if you are tired of Japanese cuisine Ichiban Gai also offers Hawaiian, Chinese, Thai, Korean, and even Persian fare.

 Who: The customers in this area vary.
 One night you will be drinking next to a salary man and the next a famous music producer, musician, local bar owner or staff from a bar down the street.
 There are very few foreigners but unlike Golden Gai with its “Only Japanese Speaker” signs, Ichiban Gai bar owners welcome everyone.
 People are quite friendly and respectful.